Attorney at law, Partner

-I am a lawyer specializing in tech law.
+I am a lawyer specializing in tech law and economic regulations.
 What characterizes me?
 The ability to carry out fast and cross-sectional analysis; I am also skilled in identifying, in each project, several options and their legal and commercial consequences.

 • Lenz & Staehelin, Geneva (2009-2016, bar admission in 2011)

 • LL.M. in Law, Science & Technology, Stanford Law School (2013-2014)

 • Ph.D. in EU Competition Law, University of Geneva (2005-2009, Walther Hug, Bellot and Aubert Awards)

 • JD, Universities of Lausanne and St Gallen (2001-2005)

 • Assistance in relation to IT projects (custom developments, cloud solutions, proprietary and open source software licensing); assistance and representation in relation to IT litigation and negotiation (e.g. non-compliance with system requirements, data recovery)

 • Assistance in relation to data protection projets (10+ GDPR projects, digital marketing, big data, State transparency)

 • Advice and representation in competition law (investigations, legal opinions) and economic regulations (public procurement, regulated access to the market, economic activity carried out by the State)